Use These 5 Ecommerce SEO Strategies to Grow Your Store

 There are a couple of reasons technical SEO is especially important for ecommerce businesses.
 This quote from Brian Dean explains them both:

 Technical SEO is one of those things that’s important for ALL sites… but doubly so for ecommerce.
 That’s because ecommerce sites tend to have LOTS of pages.
-And all of those pages increase the changes that technical SEO issues will crop up.
+And all of those pages increase the chances that technical SEO issues will crop up.

 Not only that, but most ecommerce pages don’t have that many backlinks pointing to them.
 Which means that technical SEO is often the “tiebreaker” on Google’s first page. (emphasis added)